PhD Students

 Marco Crotti, MSc

 Marco completed his MSc in Taxonomy and Biodiversity at Imperial College London in 2015 and was co-supervised by Dr David Gower from the NHM.
 His project was entitled 'Genome-wide RAD sequence data from an east African frog species: the impact of missing data and assembly methods on phylogeographic inference' which was the basis for a manuscript in Zoologica Scripta!
-He is currently a PhD student at University of Glasgow in the laboratory of Dr Kathryn Elmer.
+He is currently a postdoctoral researcher at University of Glasgow.
 Research Gate |

 Naomi Berkowitz, MRes